At Victoria’s Big Build we have a responsibility to deliver major transport projects as sustainably as possible.

 Recycled First

-Our Recycled First initiative is identifying ways for the Victorian Government to use more recycled materials in transport infrastructure projects.
+The Recycled First Policy was released in 2020 and is identifying ways for the Victorian Government to use more recycled and reused materials in transport infrastructure projects.

 Our goal is to drive greater use of these materials, encourage innovation and develop demand for recycled materials.